Without Code & Adobe Muse End of Life: Your Most Commonly Asked Questions

 Can we export our sites, and host them anywhere?

 This is an area we are still working on.
-The platform Architect is built on does support site export, but in a feature limited way.
+The Without Code builder does support site export, but in a feature limited way.
 What this means is that you could export out static / simple sites for hosting elsewhere, however, for advanced functionality such as CMS editing, blogging or ecommerce, you will need to host with us.

 This is standard across any online website creation tool.
 Blogs and ecommerce systems are usually uniquely integrated with their hosting service, and are not inherently portable, as static content is.
 Think of the hosting behind a site as the foundation and land that your home is built on.
 If you want the ability to move your home around frequently and quickly, you’re going to be very limited in what kind of features you can have in that home – and it’s probably going to have wheels.